 - Only one application per residence will be permitted.

 The program's first prioritization is payment assistance for renters behind on rent.
-Financial assistance for rental arrears can be from April 2020 and later, and not to exceed fifteen months.
+Financial assistance for rental arrears can be from April 2020 through March 2022, and not to exceed fifteen months.

-- If the landlord accepts participation in the program, SBCS will compensate 100% of an eligible household’s rental arrears accumulated from April 2020 and later.
+- If the landlord accepts participation in the program, SBCS will compensate 100% of an eligible household’s rental arrears accumulated from April 2020 through March 2022.
 The landlord must agree to accept the payment as payment in full of the rental debt owed by the tenant.
 The rental arrears will be paid directly to the landlord.

 - The landlord does not have to participate in the program.
-If the landlord declines participation in the program, SBCS can compensate 100% of the eligible household’s monthly rental arrears accumulated from April 2020 and later.
+If the landlord declines participation in the program, SBCS can compensate 100% of the eligible household’s monthly rental arrears accumulated from April 2020 through March 2022.
 In this situation, payment of rental arrears can be paid directly to the tenant.

 *Note: Applicants behind on sewage utilities who are in the Sweetwater Authority service an area may request a letter detailing utility arrears here..